oracle/gdk-vscode-extensions/tests/README.md

 - `Run API tests`
 - `Run UI tests`

-You can set location(s) of your locally build extensions to `gcn.test.extensionDownloads` vscode setting, for example `{/path/to/vscode-extensions}/*/`, will include all `vsix` files built in this project.
-The launch configurations will pass `gcn.test.extensionDownloads` and `gcn.test.jenkinsBuilders` in appropriate env variables.
-Note that you may override `gcn.test.extensionDownloads` in your **workspace settings**: Save your workspace (one level above the root of the git clone, for texample) to create workspace file, then add
+You can set location(s) of your locally build extensions to `gdk.test.extensionDownloads` vscode setting, for example `{/path/to/vscode-extensions}/*/`, will include all `vsix` files built in this project.
+The launch configurations will pass `gdk.test.extensionDownloads` and `gdk.test.jenkinsBuilders` in appropriate env variables.
+Note that you may override `gdk.test.extensionDownloads` in your **workspace settings**: Save your workspace (one level above the root of the git clone, for texample) to create workspace file, then add
 ```
-  "gcn.test.extensionDownloads": "/path/to/vscode-extensions/*/"
+  "gdk.test.extensionDownloads": "/path/to/vscode-extensions/*/"
 ```
 to its `settings` section.
 Note that you *need* to use absolute paths, as relative ones are resolved relatively to the launch.json's workspace folder.
 Absolute paths will resolve